tabbydoc/dl4td/README.md

     script_to_convert = scripts/marmot_to_pascalvoc/main.py
     enabled = true
 ```
-Inside the *data_NAME* section there are three parameters: *name*, *path_to_datasets*, *script_to_convert*.
+Inside the *data_name* section there are three parameters: *name*, *path_to_datasets*, *script_to_convert*.
 The *name* parameter is needed in order to display a message on the console exactly which data is converted (this parameter is necessary for the convenience of reading logs).
 The *path_to_datasets* parameter stores the path to dataset.
 The *script_to_convert* contains the path to the script that converts datasets.
 The *enabled* parameter indicates whether or not to use this dataset.

 The next section is *image_transform*.
 This section contains options for image conversion.
 ```ini